 Orphaned – –

-Edgar Poe was a year old when his father left.
+Edgar Poe was a year old when his father David left.
 An angry man, an alcoholic, not hesitating to bring down his family.
 Which means leaving could have been his one good act.

 David Poe had a rich family.
 He was supposed to be a lawyer, his rich family setting up a perfect life.
 This changed when he met Elizabeth the actress.
 He abandoned law for acting and being with her.
 He failed, which led to resentment and drinking and leaving.

-History lost track of David Poe, his character only being questioned once in 1835 when Edgar Allan Poe wrote in a letter, “My father died in the second year of my age”.
+History lost track of David Poe, only noted in 1835 when Edgar Allan Poe wrote in a letter, “My father died in the second year of my age”.
 That’s it.

 Elizabeth Poe, Edgar’s mother and a talented actress, continued on.
 Critics called her an “interesting figure with a sweet melodious voice”.
 She moved to New York and flourished.

 In 1811 she was staying at a boarding house in Richmond, Virginia for a performance.
-That’s where she started coughing up blood.
+She started coughing up blood.

 The public took interest in this beautiful and talented young woman.
-A mother, has talent, people wanted to save her.
+A mother and talented, people wanted to save her.
 Benefits held with much money raised.
-In December, only 2 months later, she was dead.
+In December 1811, just 2 months later, she was dead.